ABI-Software/MAPcore-Documentation/source/ScaffoldViewer.rst

 The |open-control| icon at the top-left corner of the window brings up a menu of additional viewing controls:

-	* :guilabel:`Reset View` - restore the initial view of the scaffold to the default state.
+	* :guilabel:`Reset View` - Restore the initial view of the scaffold to the default state.

 	* :guilabel:`View All` - Zoom in or out to see all of the scaffold in its current orientation.

-	* :guilabel:`Visibilty Controls` - checkboxes controlling visibility of each entity.
+	* :guilabel:`Visibilty Controls` - Checkboxes controlling visibility of each entity.

 Clicking on the |open-control| icon closes this menu.